Map Of Canada Pre Confederation

 Technological Advancements and Improved Accuracy Towards Confederation

 As Confederation approached, surveying technologies continued to improve, resulting in greater accuracy in mapping.
-Improved instruments and techniques allowed for more precise measurement of distances, elevations, and geographical features.
+Even so, improved instruments and techniques allowed for more precise measurement of distances, elevations, and geographical features.
 The increasing use of triangulation and other sophisticated surveying methods led to maps with improved detail and reduced distortion.
 This progress, while uneven across the vast Canadian landscape, reflected a growing focus on accurate representation of the territory as a basis for governance and development.

 Conclusion: A Legacy of Cartographic Evolution